Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 Le Lapin Agile Show Options

-The drink and cabaret show costs 40€.
+The cabaret show costs 40€ and includes one drink.
 There is no dinner option inside, but there are plenty of good restaurants in Montmartre nearby.
 Space inside the cabaret is limited, so bookings are essential – click here for days and times.
-Send your booking request with names and dates to infos@au-lapin-agile.com.
+Send your booking request, with names and dates, to infos@au-lapin-agile.com.

 This is the best cabaret show Paris has to offer of its kind.
 French songs, famous songs about Paris, music in general, and poetry.
 There is no micro, no lasers, or feathers… It’s a traditional cabaret in a small space where the public is invited to sing along.